Fertiliser/Grain shed

 If you’re looking for an excellent all-round solution for both short-term and long-term grain storage, a grain shed is the way to go.

-Sheds for grain storage require walls such as concrete panel walls that are engineered to stand up to the pressure of the grain inside.
+Sheds for grain storage require walls such as concrete panel walls that are engineered to withstand the grain loaf.
 They also require a concrete slab floor and suitable access points and hatch systems for loading and unloading.

 There are a few key advantages that grain sheds offer:

-• A fully-enclosed grain shed effectively protects grain with all weather protection.
+• A fully-enclosed grain shed effectively protects grain from weather damage

 • Improve logistical efficiencies and facilitates fast storage at harvest reducing interruptions and delays.

-• Barriers such as concrete walls can be erected between different sorts of grain for cross contamination control.
+• Concrete walls can be used for segregating different sorts of grain.
 If strict segregation is important, silos may be the better option.

-• A concrete floor and and sealed, secure walls ensures effective vermin and pest control.
-Baiting can also be used effectively when storage is permanent.
+• A concrete floor and and walls protects against vermin and pest controls

-Safety is another advantage of a grain storage shed, particularly in comparison to silos, having little or no risk of death or injury if used appropriately.
+Safety is another advantage of a grain storage shed, particularly in comparison to silos.

 A shed is an excellent storage option for faba beans because they don’t require sealed storage as they aren’t prone to pea weevil infestations.